fengwu2005/Local-Judger/README.md

 You can choose to use the judge data from the latest judge!

 By this,you won't waste so many time to answer the questions.

+Add color,so you can easily distinguish the status you got!